logo for strength-and-power-for-volleyball.com

 Basically, the "meat" of a properly designed volleyball weight training program is made up of multi-joint resistance training exercises (squats, deadlifts, etc).

-Multi-joint exercises are not only great for improving strength and athletic performance but are also great because they work nearly every muscle in your body.
+Multi-joint exercises are not only great for improving strength for volleyball and athletic performance, but are also great because they work nearly every muscle in your body.

-What's great for fat loss is the anaerobic nature of multi-joint exercises in volleyball workouts.
+What's great for fat loss is the anaerobic nature of multi-joint exercises.

 Play in volleyball isn't continuous.
 Volleyball players need to be able to make quick explosive movements.
 Volleyball consists of plays that last on average between 5 and 15 seconds with rest between plays.